From Bowdler to Gribben

 Professor Gribben now alters, or to be more accurate, neuters, Huckleberry Finn.
 In his version, every time the word “nigger” appears it is changed to “slave.”
 The professor defends his new version by claiming that “in the new classroom” the old Huckleberry Finn is “really not acceptable.
 For a single word to form a barrier, it seems such an unnecessary state of affairs.”
 For too long, Bowdlerizing has been the classic synonym for ignorance and inhibition.
 It’s time to bring the title home, time for “Gribbenizing” to replace the British term, giving censorship a fresh, post-modern twist.

 The Shardlake series by C.J.
-Sansom in which lawyer Matthew Shardlake is a hunchback, shows Shardlake suffering much indignity and insult because of it.
+Sansom in which the protagonist, lawyer Matthew Shardlake is a hunchback, shows Shardlake suffering much indignity and insult because of it.
 Apart from adversely influencing the imagery of the prose, transposing modern mores into literature that is not contemporary is disingenuous.